inex/ixp-manager-docs-md/docs/dev/vagrant.md

 # Vagrant

-To aid development (as well as allowing easier evaluation), we use [Vagrant](https://www.vagrantup.com/) from v4 onwards.
+For development purposes, we have both [Docker](docker.md) and Vagrant build files.

 ## Quick Vagrant